cybertraining-dsc/fa20-523-327/project/project.md

 To begin there are several labels which can be taken out of the model as they do not appear relevant or cannot be run through the model:

-* video_id: unique identifier for each video not necessary to use
+* video_id: this label is unique identifier for each video not necessary to use
-* title: cannot be translated into a numerical value
+* title: could not be translated into a numerical value
-* channel_title: cannot be translated into a numerical value
+* channel_title: could not be translated into a numerical value
-* tags: many tags appear irrelevant to the actual video therefore this will be taken out
+* tags: many tags appear to be irrelevant to the actual video therefore this will be taken out
 * thumbnail_link: cannot be run through the model
-* description: irrelevant for most videos, does not add value descriptions it appears to promote channel and sponsors
+* description: irrelevant for most videos, does not add value descriptions it appears to promote their channel and sponsors

 To address duplicates within the dataset after checking all records there are no duplicates within the dataset, except for empty descriptions.
 After removing descriptions from the dataset duplicates will no longer be an issue.